-It is an offence under section 158(1) of the WRR Act for a registered resource producer to produce the resource, or use, sell or give away the resource unless they comply with the requirements under an EOW code.
-Further, it is an offence under section 158(2) of the WRR Act for a person to use the resource in a way, or for a purpose, that does not comply with an EOW code for the resource.
+It is an offence under section 158(1) of the WRR Act for a registered resource producer to produce the resource, or use, sell or give away the resource if they do not comply with the requirements under an EOW code.
+Further, it is an offence under section 158(2) of the WRR Act for a person to use the resource in a way, or for a purpose, that does not comply with an EOW code.
 These offences carry a maximum penalty of 1,665 penalty units for an individual and 8,325 penalty units for a corporation1.